cprice-ping/Profile-DelAdmin/README.md

 * Partner Users (Partner Admin)

 * User Profile (Self-Service Profile Management)
-* Passwords (Self-Service Password Reset - email OTP)
+* Passwords (Self-Service Password Reset - PingID)

+**Note:** Using PingID as the SSPR mechanism means the user needs to have been enrolled into PID.
+You can first use the Dummy-SAML connection to set the Extended Properties -- `authNexp` to `MFA` and login as the user and enroll a device.

 A set of PD users are also created and assigned Delegated Administrator roles: